-In the future assessment of the spawning, the distribution between wild and stocked salmon in all four rivers with wild spawning stocks will become evident due to fin clip of all stocked salmon.
+In the future assessment of the spawning, the distribution between wild and stocked salmon in all four rivers with wild spawning stocks will become evident due to fin clipping and cw tagging of all stocked salmon.

-The socio-economic analysis is postponed to year 2014 because of financial restrictions.
+The socio-economic analysis will be reported in 2014/2015.